-Sales outside the U.S. accounted for approximately 17% of our net sales during our fiscal year ended May 31, 2023.
+Sales outside the U.S. accounted for approximately 17% of our net sales during our fiscal year ended May 31, 2024.
 We anticipate that sales from international operations will continue to represent a significant portion of our total sales, and we intend to continue our expansion into emerging and/or faster-growing markets outside the U.S. Our sales and profitability from our international operations are subject to risks and uncertainties that could have a material adverse effect on our business, financial condition and/or results of operations, many of which we cannot predict, including:

-- fluctuations in currency exchange rates which may, in some instances affect spending behavior and reduce cash flows and revenue outside the U.S.; - healthcare reform legislation; - · multiple non-U.S. regulatory requirements that are subject to change and could restrict our ability to manufacture and sell our products; - local product preferences and product requirements; - longer-term receivables than are typical in the U.S. and/or the ability to obtain payment; - trade protection measures and import or export licensing requirements; - less intellectual property protection in some countries outside the U.S. than exists in the U.S.; - different labor regulations and workforce instability; - the potential payment of U.S. income taxes on earnings of certain foreign subsidiaries subject to U.S. taxation upon repatriation; - the expiration and non-renewal of foreign tax rulings; - potential negative consequences from changes in or interpretation of tax laws, including changes in our effective tax rate or the applicable tax rate in one or more jurisdictions; and - economic instability and inflation, recession or interest rate fluctuations.
+- fluctuations in currency exchange rates which may, in some instances affect spending behavior and reduce cash flows and revenue outside the U.S.; - healthcare reform legislation; - multiple non-U.S. regulatory requirements that are subject to change and could restrict our ability to manufacture and sell our products; - · local product preferences and product requirements; - longer-term receivables than are typical in the U.S. and/or the ability to obtain payment; - trade protection measures and import or export licensing requirements; - less intellectual property protection in some countries outside the U.S. than exists in the U.S.; - different labor regulations and workforce instability; - the potential payment of U.S. income taxes on earnings of certain foreign subsidiaries subject to U.S. taxation upon repatriation; - the expiration and non-renewal of foreign tax rulings; - potential negative consequences from changes in or interpretation of tax laws, including changes in our effective tax rate or the applicable tax rate in one or more jurisdictions; and - economic instability and inflation, recession or interest rate fluctuations.

+Geopolitical developments related to various global conflicts are sources of uncertainty and may cause disruptions to global or regional markets, supply chains or operations in the regions.
 Russia's invasion and military attacks on Ukraine have triggered significant sanctions from U.S. and European leaders.
+The Israel/Hamas war has also disrupted operations of companies doing business in the Middle East.
 These events may escalate and have created increasingly volatile global economic conditions.
-Resulting changes in U.S. trade policy could trigger retaliatory actions by Russia, its allies and other affected countries, including China, resulting in a "trade war."
-A trade war could result in increased costs for raw materials we use in our manufacturing and could result in Russia and other foreign governments imposing tariffs on products that we export outside the U.S. or otherwise limiting our ability to sell our products abroad.
+Resulting changes in U.S. trade policy could trigger retaliatory actions by Russia, its allies and other affected countries, including China and Israel, resulting in a "trade war."
+A trade war could result in increased costs for raw materials we use in our manufacturing and could result in Russia, Israel and other foreign governments imposing tariffs on products that we export outside the U.S. or otherwise limiting our ability to sell our products abroad.
 These increased costs could have a material adverse effect on our business, financial condition and results of operations.
-Furthermore, if the conflict between Russia and Ukraine continues for a long period of time, or if other countries, including the U.S., become further involved in the conflict, we could face material adverse effects on our business, financial condition, results of operations and/or liquidity.
+Furthermore, if global conflicts continue for a long period of time, or if other countries, including the U.S., become further involved in the conflict, we could face material adverse effects on our business, financial condition, results of operations and/or liquidity.